Unionist Party (Punjab)

 The Unionist Party was a centre-right political party based in the Punjab Province during the period of British rule in India.
 The Unionist Party mainly represented the interests of the landed gentry and landlords of Punjab, which included Muslims, Hindus and Sikhs.
 The Unionists dominated the political scene in Punjab from World War I to the independence of India and the creation of Pakistan after the partition of the province in 1947.
 The party's leaders served as Prime Minister of the Punjab.
 The creed of the Unionist Party emphasized: "Dominion Status and a United Democratic federal constitution for India as a whole".

 Organisation

 The Unionist Party, a secular party, was formed to represent the interests of Punjab's large feudal classes and gentry.
-Sikandar Hayat Khan, Sir Chhotu Ram, Khizar Hayat Tiwana, Rai Ahmad Khan Kharal, Fazli Husain, Shahab-ud-Din and Muhammad Hussain Shah were all members of the party.
+Sikandar Hayat Khan, Sir Chhotu Ram, Khizar Hayat Tiwana, Fazli Husain, Shahab-ud-Din and Muhammad Hussain Shah were all members of the party.
 Although a majority of Unionists were Muslims, a large number of Hindus and Sikhs also supported and participated in the Unionist Party.

 In contrast with the Indian National Congress and many other political parties of the time, the Unionist Party did not have a mass-based approach.
 The Unionists contested elections for the Punjab Legislative Council and the Central Legislative Council at a time when both Congress and the Muslim League had boycotting them.
 As a result, the Unionist Party dominated the provincial legislature for several years, allowing an elected provincial government to function when other provinces were governed by direct rule.